andrewasd/RedditWallPaper/README.md

 `cd RedditWallpaper`
 `chmod +x ./setwallpaper.sh`

-you can select the subreddits you want to chose in setwallpaper.sh,
+you can select the subreddits you want to chose in setwallpaper.sh

 **set background once** :
 `./setwallpaper.sh`